Leon T. Andrews, Jr.

-Anna Brent, Vice President of Finance and CFO, NRPA
+Anna Amselle, Vice President of Finance and CFO, NRPA

 Anna joined NRPA as vice president and chief financial officer in July, 2013.
-Brent is responsible for the
+Amselle is responsible for the

 oversight of the financial operations at NRPA as well as ensuring compliance with applicable laws and